oleewere/fluent-plugin-azurestorage-gen2/README.md

 If you set this option, operations can be retried in the buffer.
 Default value is false.
 (Used for create/update/flush Blob operations)

+### startup_fail_on_error

+If that setting is disabled, the worker won't fail on initialization (getting first access token) error.
+The default value is true.

 ### url_domain_suffix

 The defaultt `url_domain_suffix` is `.dfs.core.windows.net`, you can override this in case of private endpoints.